-- In October 2018, New Jersey made changes to the financing and delivery of behavioral health benefits. - Most behavioral health benefits are now included in the health plan's capitation rate for individuals receiving MLTSS and Department of Developmental Disability services, as well as for dual eligibles enrolled in an aligned D-SNP. - For all members, the health plans are now responsible for all hospital admissions, including psychiatric unit admissions in general acute hospitals, psychiatric hospitals, and specialty care hospitals.
+- Most behavioral health benefits are included in the health plan's capitation rate for individuals receiving MLTSS and Department of Developmental Disability services, as well as for dual eligibles enrolled in an aligned D-SNP. - For all members, the health plans are responsible for all hospital admissions, including psychiatric unit admissions in general acute hospitals, psychiatric hospitals, and specialty care hospitals.
 The health plans are not responsible for state or county psychiatric hospital admissions. - For all enrollees not receiving MLTSS services or Department of Developmental Disability services, behavioral health services continue to be excluded from the health plan's capitation rate and covered FFS by the state. - Addiction treatment benefits for adults are managed by the state's ASO, Rutgers University Behavioral Health Care (UBHC), which is part of the state university of New Jersey. - New Jersey calls the ASO the interim management entity (IME). - The functions of the ASO include a 24/7 call center, member services, prior authorization, network management, utilization management, care coordination, quality management, etc. - The IME also provides utilization management for community support services. - The health plans are responsible for all pharmacy services. - Behavioral health services for children are managed by Children's System of Care and covered FFS. - New Jersey's 1115 demonstration includes a substance use disorder demonstration (SUD).
-Under the demonstration, New Jersey received authority to: - Provide addiction disorder treatment services in an IMD for up to 30 days - Add a new level of care, long-term residential treatment - Provide peer recovery support specialists and care management programs for addiction disorders - Move to a managed delivery system that integrates physical and behavioral health care - The 1115 Demonstration waiver is set to expire at the end of CY 22, no news whether it will be extended.
+Under the demonstration, New Jersey received authority to: - Provide addiction disorder treatment services in an IMD for up to 30 days - Add a new level of care, long-term residential treatment - Provide peer recovery support specialists and care management programs for addiction disorders - Move to a managed delivery system that integrates physical and behavioral health care